brendabalsalobre/brendabalsalobre/README.md

 ### Hi everyone!
 My name is Brenda Balsalobre

 👩‍💻 I am a Data Analyst/ Data Scientist building models, drawing connections, and sharing what I learn along the way<br><br>
-👩‍🎓 Studied Data Science and Psychology at Nevada State University and the University of California, Irvine<br><br>
+👩‍🎓 Earned a dual bachelor's degree in Data Science and Psychology from Nevada State University<br><br>
 🧠 I approach data the way I approach people: with empathy, insight, and a desire to understand what’s beneath the surface<br><br>
 ⚡ I enjoy working with tools like Python, SQL, and Excel to solve real-world business problems<br><br>
 🎨 Outside of data, I recharge through digital painting and sketching on my iPad (blending structure and imagination in a cool way)